Davej66/dfg/README.md

 ## Deployment

-The project after the completed code was commited and pushed to GitHub could be deployed and [found here.](https://davej66.github.io/dfg/).
+The project after the completed code has been commited and pushed to GitHub can be deployed and [found here.](https://davej66.github.io/dfg/).
 This is achieved by navigating to the page holding the project repository and executing the following steps:

 1. From the menu select **Settings**.
 2. Scrolling down the vertical menu (topped by Options) select **Pages** which leads to the **Source section**.